Social insurance in Austria

-Due to the way the Austrian social insurance system is organised, in many cases compulsory insurance has to be taken out with different insurance institutions at the same time, resulting in multiple insurance (Mehrfachversicherung).
+Due to the way the Austrian social insurance system is organised, in many cases compulsory insurance must be taken out concurrently with different insurance institutions, resulting in multiple insurance (Mehrfachversicherung).

-If you are employed with a public entity at the federal or land level, the competent social insurance company is the Austrian Insurance Institution for Public-Sector Employees (Versicherung öffentlich Bediensteter, BVA).
+If you are employed by a public entity at the federal or state level, the competent social insurance company is the Austrian Insurance Institution for Public-Sector Employees (Versicherung öffentlich Bediensteter, BVA).

-- If you are employed with a regional public entity or a private-law employer, you are insured with the respective regional health insurance funds.
-They are organised as autonomous entities in the individual laender, meaning that you might be a compulsory member of several regional health insurance funds in the respective laender if you work in more than one Austrian land.
+- If you are employed by a regional public entity or an employer governed by private-law, you are insured with the respective regional health insurance funds.
+They are organised as autonomous entities in the individual states, meaning that you might be a compulsory member of several regional health insurance funds in the respective state if you work in more than one Austrian federal state.
 Click here for an overview.

-Certain liberal professions, such as doctors, architects, lawyers, etc. are governed by special agreements under chamber law (Kammerrecht) and by a separate law.
+Certain freelance professions, such as doctors, architects, lawyers, etc. are governed by special agreements under chamber law (Kammerrecht) and by their own set of laws.